kostya-zero/waller/README.md

 # Waller

-Waller is a small application to help you in applying pictures as wallpaper with tools like `swaybg` or `feh`.
+Waller is a small application that will help you apply pictures as wallpaper with tools like `swaybg` or `feh`.
-It allow you to easily apply them by single command and a simple .
+It allows you to easily apply them with a single command and a simple setup.

 ## Usage